Number of diagnoses

-Age-specific rates in 5-year age bands, starting at 15 years (i.e. 15-19, 20-24,…85+) were calculated for each cancer type and sex (males, females, persons) for Australia during the years 2010 to 2014.
+Age-specific rates in 5-year age bands, starting at 15 years (i.e. 15-19, 20-24,…85+) were calculated for each cancer type and sex (males, females, persons) for Australia during the years 2010 to 2014 or 2005 to 2014 for the cancer types mentioned above.
 These age-specific rates equal the number of cases within a cancer type, sex and age group combination divided by the corresponding population.

 Age-standardised rates are then calculated by multiplying the age-specific rates by standard population weights, which for the Atlas was the Australian Standard Population 2001, and then adding together.

 The number of excess deaths within 5 years provide an estimate of the deaths caused by a specific cancer that occur within 5 years of people being diagnosed with that cancer.

 The excess refers to the difference between the number of deaths among cancer patients and the number of deaths expected if each cancer patient had the same mortality as their counterparts in age, sex and year.

 Excess deaths is calculated using relative survival methods.
 Relative survival is the most commonly presented measure of cancer survival when using data from population-based cancer registries [Dickman et al. 2004].
 One key advantage is that no knowledge of the specific cause of death is needed.